Last Updated on March 6, 2021 by

 Smell Rituals Related To Usage Of Perfume

-Some of the countries follow certain rituals in applying the perfume.
+Some of countries follow certain rituals in applying perfume.
 These rituals related to perfume include:

 1. In Arab countries, people use fragrance at the end of every social meal.
 After removing the food tray at the end of tea time, the host will bring the perfume box for people to apply to their bodies or outfits.
 The appearance of the perfume box indicates the meeting has officially come to an end.